All Episodes

 And 90% of the heroin coming into this country comes across our southern border.

-Now, a couple of really interesting aspects.
+Now, there's a couple of really interesting aspects.

-There's a real clear politics uh article, Black America faced the facts on illegal immigration, and in it, they actually quote Barack Obama in his book, The Audacity of Hope, appealing to America's working class.
+And in it, they actually quote Barack Obama in his book, The Audacity of Hope, appealing to America's working class.

-And then the Washington Examiner had an article in March of 2016, headline expert, amnesty, illegal immigration hits black wages the hardest.
+And then the Washington Examiner had an article in March of 2016, headline, expert, amnesty, illegal immigration hits black wages the hardest.

-And they go on to say that illegal immigration has disproportionately had a negative impact on the wages and employment levels of black Americans, particularly black males, according to Peter Kersenau, uh, here to deal with the this issue and many more.
+And they go on to say that illegal immigration has disproportionately had a negative impact on the wages and employment levels of black Americans, particularly black males, according to Peter Kersenau.

-Pastor Daryl Scott is back with us.
+Pastor Darrell Scott is back with us.

 Welcome all of you to the program.